adr.zone

 Default (Nygard) template

 Drop this in docs/adr/ and adjust.
-Other shapes (MADR, Y-Statement, ISO 42010–inspired) live in templates and the generator above.
+MADR, Y-Statement, Outcome-First, and ISO 42010 Companion skeletons live in templates.
+Use the generator for live preview, copy, and download.

 Markdown